anoukperq/articles/Translation in a continuous development environment.md

 * Create multidisciplinary teams.
 Define localization as part of the Definition of Done of your product increment.
 Make a decision on the state the language versions of the product must be in in order to deploy.
 * Team empowerment.
 Let the translators in the team decide how the goals are to be reached when it comes to multilingual deployment.
 * Embrace Change: Make sure change is at the core of your process.
 Content is dynamic and consolidation of the source before translating delays deployment unnecessarily
 * Get feedback: Don't be afraid to publish early versions of your translations.
-Make sure you can implement feedback easily and fast.
+Test whether your content reaches your goals and make sure you can implement feedback easily and fast.

+## Conclusion: a mind shift
+For a lot of people that have been working in the localization industry, it is not an easy step to allow something that is not perfect to go out.
+Many QA cycles are usually applied before content is published.
+This is because content is still considered a static thing, as it was in the times that all content was printed on paper.
+What we need to realize is that quality is equal to usability and the only people that can really tell you whether your content is usable, are your users.
+The crowd will tell you what you should be spending your scarce time and money on to maximize the user experience.

+Do you have any feedback on this